 - Annual gynecological exam, including routine pelvic and clinical breast exam

 - Cervical cryosurgery

 - Colposcopy with biopsy

 - Excision of labial lesions

 - Follow-up care provided by an obstetrician or gynecologist for obstetrical or gynecological conditions identified during maternity care, annual gynecological visit or an evaluation for acute or emergency gynecological conditions

 - Laser cone vaporization of the cervix

 - Loop electrosurgical excisions of the cervix (LEEP)

 - Treatment of amenorrhea

 - Treatment of condyloma

 iv.
 Dental Services:

 - Emergency Dental Care

-- Extraction of teeth impacted in bone
+- Extraction of teeth impacted in bone (if a covered benefit Please see your Schedule of Benefits to

+- 6 | BENEFIT HANDBOOK

-- Pediatric dental services (if a covered benefit - Please see your Schedule of Benefits and any associated riders to determine if your Plan provides coverage for this benefit.)
+determine if your Plan provides coverage for this benefit.)